imclaren/blog/_posts/2014-07-30-perfection.md

 > Average, “good enough” work is no longer good enough.
 Our success, our products, and our reputations all rest on the details, the delight, the intention, and the vision we bring to our work.

 If I start with the easy, wrong, answer.
 Or even the assumption of failure.
 Then I don't learn.
-But worse than that, the problem always returns eventually.
-And magnified.
+But worse than that, the problem always returns.
+Eventually and magnified.

 ### 3. Embrace perfection